-Tuckerman Ravine has Moderate and Low avalanche danger.
-Lip and Center Bowl have Moderate avalanche hazard.
+Tuckerman Ravine has MODERATE and LOW avalanche danger.
+The Sluice, Lip, Center Bowl, and Chute have Moderate avalanche danger.
 Natural avalanches are unlikely and human triggered avalanches are possible.
-All other forecast areas have Low avalanche hazard.
-Natural and human triggered avalanches are unlikely.
-Evaluate snow and terrain carefully!
+Evaluate snow and terrain carefully to identify heightened avalanche conditions and features of concern.
+All other forecast areas have Low avalanche danger where natural and human triggered avalanches are unlikely.
+Watch for unstable snow in isolated terrain features.

 - Safe travel in avalanche terrain requires training and experience.
 This advisory is just one tool to help you make your own decisions in avalanche terrain.
 You control your own risk by choosing where, when, and how you travel.